Standard: Enterprise systems management

 - Privileged access and elevated access accounts can potentially allow access to the entire system, especially if the account provides access to financial, confidential, or otherwise sensitive information or data.
-Therefore, these accounts must comply with the Information Technology account management and access procedure.
+Therefore, these accounts need to comply with the Information technology account management and access procedure.

-- Changes to enterprise systems must be approved by the BSG and prioritised with the ITT, based on the ITT’s capacity and the priority of the change.
+- Changes to enterprise systems are approved by the BSG and prioritised with the ITT, based on the ITT’s capacity and the priority of the change.

 - Minor changes to enterprise systems are to be undertaken with consideration of the capacity of the ITT and the BSG.

 - Major changes to enterprise systems can involve significant preparation, a high level of work complexity, and/or major expenses.
-They should submit a change record to the Change Advisory Board to communicate the change as early as possible, with a minimum of 1 weeks’ notice prior to implementation.
+A change record is to be submitted to the Change Advisory Board to communicate the change as early as possible, with a minimum of 1 weeks’ notice prior to implementation.

 - Service improvements can include technology uplift and business re-engineering.
 These may be incorporated into a single project to take advantage of their interdependencies, in which case the Director (ITS) will prepare the proposal.

-- Requests to perform service improvements must be documented via a project proposal or business case (as appropriate) with endorsement from the Director (ITS) and approval from UICT.
+- Requests to perform service improvements are to be documented via a project proposal or business case (as appropriate) with endorsement from the Director (ITS) and approval from UICT.
 These proposals, accompanied by a detailed project plan, are to be submitted to UICT in accordance with procedures on the UICT webpage.
-In principle approval for funding should be sought as early in the planning process as practical from UICT.
+In principle approval for funding is sought as early in the planning process as practical from UICT.

-- Technology uplift proposals will be based on systems cost and risk to the University of not making the change, and will be prepared by the Director (ITS).
+- Technology uplift proposals are based on systems cost and risk to the University of not making the change, and will be prepared by the Director (ITS).

-- Business re-engineering proposals will be prepared by the system owner, and will be based on:
+- Business re-engineering proposals are prepared by the system owner, and are based on:

-- ensuring University objectives can be met in a timely way
+- ensuring University objectives are met in a timely way;

 - meeting University and IT strategies.

 - A steering committee is required for all service improvements.
-The committee will:
+The committee:

-- ensure that the project plan is closely coordinated to ensure that value-add is achieved
+- ensures that the project plan is closely coordinated to ensure that value-add is achieved;

-- review control changes and recommend additional organisational changes
+- reviews control changes and recommend additional organisational changes;

-- give authorisation to proceed with each phase of the project or implementation
+- gives authorisation to proceed with each phase of the project or implementation; and

-- consult as necessary to flag major policy issues and/or conflicting priorities.
+- consults as necessary to flag major policy issues and/or conflicting priorities.

-- A funding model must be established that supports the development and life extension of enterprise systems.
+- A funding model is established that supports the development and life extension of enterprise systems.
 Typically:

-- the BSG role will be resourced within the recurrent budget of the system owner’s Director, based on annualised system support estimates.
-If the ITT is located with ITS, the Director (ITS) will resource these roles
+- the BSG role is resourced within the recurrent budget of the system owner’s Director, based on annualised system support estimates.
+If the ITT is located with ITS, the Director (ITS) will resource these roles;

-- software licensing and vendor costs (including ongoing vendor maintenance and support costs) will be carried by the Director (ITS) for recognised Tier 1 and 2 systems
+- software licensing and vendor costs (including ongoing vendor maintenance and support costs) are carried by the Director (ITS) for recognised Tier 1 and 2 systems;

-- minor change commitments will be carried within BSG and ITT resources based on availability and other commitments
+- minor change commitments are carried within BSG and ITT resources based on availability and other commitments;

-- service improvement commitments will be carried by projects resourced by the University at the time of commitment to the improvement
+- service improvement commitments are carried by projects resourced by the University at the time of commitment to the improvement;

-- platform (back-office) costs such as infrastructure, will be carried by the Director (ITS) where the enterprise system is managed within ITS
+- platform (back-office) costs such as infrastructure, are carried by the Director (ITS) where the enterprise system is managed within ITS;

-- life-cycle and life-extension analyses will be used by the University to provide for future service improvement budgeting where prudent to do so
+- life-cycle and life-extension analyses is used by the University to provide for future service improvement budgeting where prudent to do so; and

-- if not included as part of major project, education and training costs will be carried by the Director (ITS) or the system owner’s Director, depending on content (business processes or technical skills etc.).
+- if not included as part of major project, education and training costs are carried by the Director (ITS) or the system owner’s Director, depending on content (business processes or technical skills etc.).

-- Funding to achieve business transformation must be included in the project budget to ensure the investment in technology aligns with the strategic objectives of the University.
+- Funding to achieve business transformation is included in the project budget to ensure the investment in technology aligns with the strategic objectives of the University.

-- The initial vendor relationship and contract will be established jointly by the system owner with the support of the Director (ITS) or nominated delegates.
+- The initial vendor relationship and contract is established jointly by the system owner with the support of the Director (ITS) or nominated delegates.

 - Vendor payments:

-- initial payment and funding will be managed by the system owner with the support of the Director (ITS)
+- initial payment and funding is managed by the system owner with the support of the Director (ITS); and

-- ongoing payments to the vendor will be funded via the ITS recurrent budget.
+- ongoing payments to the vendor is funded via the ITS recurrent budget.

-- ITS will be responsible for the ANU Enterprise Architecture (EA) strategy and roadmap.
-Individual enterprise systems must have a roadmap that aligns with this.
+- ITS is responsible for the ANU Enterprise Architecture (EA) strategy and roadmap.
+Individual enterprise systems have a roadmap that aligns with this.

-- In conjunction with ITS, the BSG will identify services and capabilities required to deliver both University and local strategies.
-The BSG and ITS will jointly develop the EA vision, including plans and roadmaps to deliver future services that can be achieved within the University’s resource constraints.
-They will select opportunities and solutions to cross the gaps between the current and future state.
+- In conjunction with ITS, the BSG identifies services and capabilities required to deliver both University and local strategies.
+The BSG and ITS jointly develop the EA vision, including plans and roadmaps to deliver future services that can be achieved within the University’s resource constraints.
+They select opportunities and solutions to cross the gaps between the current and future state.

-- All changes to licencing relating to enterprise systems will be agreed by the Director (ITS) and the system owner, and must follow ANU procurement processes.
+- All changes to licencing relating to enterprise systems are agreed by the Director (ITS) and the system owner, and follow ANU procurement processes.

-- Existing building block components such as systems, templates, integrations and tools should be used to increase agility, improve quality of information and generate potential cost savings wherever possible.
+- Existing building block components such as systems, templates, integrations and tools are used to increase agility, improve quality of information and generate potential cost savings wherever possible.

-- The BSG will provide solution architecture, in conjunction with the ITT, for each new system or change to existing architecture, including DR architecture.
+- The BSG provides solution architecture, in conjunction with the ITT, for each new system or change to existing architecture, including DR architecture.

-- All enterprise applications must be mobile compatible and configured in alignment with the Information Technology security policy.
+- All other enterprise applications are mobile compatible and configured in alignment with the Information technology security policy.

 Enterprise system responsibilities

 - The responsibilities between the BSG and ITT are defined below.
-Agreement through Service Level Agreements (SLAs) and OLAs will also be established where responsibilities vary from the service catalogue, or more system specific information is required.
+Agreement through Service Level Agreements (SLAs) and OLAs is established where responsibilities vary from the service catalogue, or more system specific information is required.
 System responsibilities include: